Multiwinner Approval Rules as Apportionment Methods: Introduction

 The present paper formally establishes and explores this analogy between multiwinner elections and apportionment problems.
 We show how an apportionment problem can be phrased as an instance of an approval-based multiwinner election, thereby rendering multiwinner rules applicable to the apportionment setting.
 As a result, every approval-based multiwinner rule induces a method of apportionment.
 Exploring this link between multiwinner rules and apportionment methods is interesting for at least two reasons.
-First, observing what kind of apportionment method a given multiwinner rule induces yields new insights into the nature of the rule.
+First, observing what kind of apportionment method a given multiwinner rule induces, yields new insights into the nature of the rule.
+Indeed, we argue that in order to understand multiwinner voting rules, one should first understand what they do on the important subdomain of apportionment.
 Second, every multiwinner rule inducing a given apportionment method can be seen as an extension of the apportionment method to a more general setting where candidates have no party affiliations (or party affiliations are ignored in the election process).

-The relevance of the latter perspective is due to the realization that closed-list systems have a number of drawbacks.
-For instance, it is a known feature of closed-list systems that candidates tend to campaign \emph{within} their parties (for being placed on a good position on the party list), rather than to campaign for the citizens' votes.
-Closed-list systems thus favor party discipline, at the potential expense of alienating the political elites from the citizens \citep[\eg see][]{personalRepresentation, audrey2015electoral, ames1995ElectoralStrategies,chang2005ElectoralIncentives}.

-In an attempt to overcome these drawbacks, many countries use ``open-list'' systems, leaving some flexibility to the voters by allowing them to vote for specific candidates inside the chosen party list.
-In some (rare) cases, voters are given even more freedom.
-Under so-called ``panachage'' systems, sometimes used in Luxembourg and in France, voters can vote for candidates from different parties.
-And sometimes voters vote directly for the candidates and the outcome of elections does not depend on how candidates are grouped into parties.
-Such is the case for some elections in Switzerland, were variants of multi-winner approval voting are used in several cantons \citep[see][]{laslier2016StrategicVoting}.
-In a recent book, \citet{RePi16a} extensively examine this ``trend towards greater personalization,'' which they see as ``one of the key shifts in contemporary politics.''
-They find that this trend ``is indeed changing core democratic institutions.''